Festiniog Railway 0-4-0TT: New Builds

 In September 2019, a modern replica of Mountaineer was announced.
-Mountaineer III will be built to the as delivered appearance of the Small Englands with side tanks instead of a saddle tank.
+Mountaineer III will be built to the as-delivered appearance of the Small Englands with side tanks instead of a saddle tank.
 The locomotive boiler completed a hydraulic pressure test in May 2020.

+In fiction

+Duke, from The Railway Series and its televised adaptation, along with Bertram, are based on the Small England locomotives, more specifically No. 2 Prince.